jerodev/code-styles/readme.md

-# AnyFinder PHP CodeStyle guidelines
+# PHP code styles
+phpcs rules for my own projects.

 ## How to use
 Install this package and create a `phpcs.xml` file in the root of the project with the following content: